A member of this fellowship, I find

 But it was horrible too.

-A man’s dying on the cross –
+A man’s dying on the cross –What is beautiful about that?

 How can you say,